PDFProdigy/Testing/Lib/README.md

 IText
 =====

-The Java library IText is used for generating all the tesing PDF files.
+The Java library IText was used for generating all the testing PDF files.

 GitHub repository: [https://github.com/itext/itextpdf](https://github.com/itext/itextpdf)
 The official website: [http://itextpdf.com/](http://itextpdf.com/)